rebeccashu77/Waste-No-More/README.md

 # cs316_project

-To create the WasteNoMore database, navigate to the directory containing the create.sql and load.sql files and run the following commands:
+To create the WasteNoMore database, navigate to the directory containing the create.sql and load.sql files and run the following commands: <\br>
+1. dropdb wastenomore